 The Journal of Law and Religion is a peer-reviewed, interdisciplinary journal edited by the Center for the Study of Law and Religion and published in collaboration with Cambridge University Press.
 Since 1982, JLR has been the leading academic journal publishing interdisciplinary and interfaith scholarship at the intersection of law and religion.
 Read more about JLR here and access articles here.

-In the tradition of the American law review, JLR’s faculty editors work with student staff members to edit the Journal's content.
-Students serve for two years, assuming supervisory roles in their second year as senior staff members, assistant managing editors, and chief of staff.
+In the tradition of the American law review, JLR’s faculty editors work with law student staff members to edit the Journal's content.
+Students serve for two years, assuming supervisory roles in their second year.
 In addition to editorial work, staff members write a journal comment under the supervision of a faculty adviser their first year.

 Staff members are chosen through Emory Law’s Journal Write-on Competition.
 For information about the Write-on Competition, click here.

 For more information, contact Managing Editor Silas Allard at email@example.com.

 Canopy Forum is a digital publication from the Center for the Study of Law and Religion that produces expert analysis on critical issues at the intersection of law and religion for scholars, lawyers, clergy, journalists, policy makers, and the broader public.
 Since its launch in 2019, Canopy Forum has published more than 500 essays from leading scholars, produced two online mini-courses, and convened three virtual conferences.
 This scholarship is produced in collaboration with a diverse student team — undergraduate, graduate, and law students — who help with editing articles, formatting for online publication, author communication, solicitation, promotion, and more.